FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 - time-integration of (3), and
 - time-integration of (4).

+Now we can further compute the "energy" budgets, i.e., the work done by the noise versus the energy loss by the ``\mu`` term, using Itô and Stratonovich formalisms.
 Figures below show the ensemble mean energy budgets (using 1000 ensemble members) as computed using Itô and Stratonovich.
-For the energy budget to close we have to be consistent: if we time-step the energy equation based on Stratonovich calculus then we must compute the work also according to Stratonovich.
+For the energy budget to close we have to be consistent: if we time-step the energy equation based on Stratonovich calculus then we must compute the work also according to Stratonovich and vice versa.

 ```@example 1
 # compute d⟨E⟩/dt numerically